Location: Newton, MA

 Our Mission

 At Lumicell, our mission is to improve the way cancer surgery is performed, starting with breast cancer.
-Our innovative, fluorescence-guided imaging technology is designed to illuminate cancerous tissue inside the breast cavity following initial lumpectomy to help surgeons achieve a more complete surgical resection.
+Our innovative, fluorescence-guided imaging technology is designed to illuminate cancerous tissue inside the body cavity following initial lumpectomy to help surgeons achieve a more complete surgical resection.

 Leadership Team